Vehrik/FarOut/Characters/3-Traits.md

 ### CONCEALMENT (~)
 #### COST: 1 Splice Point

-    A Trait with this property is not discernible at a glance.
-In order to discover a Concealed Trait, a Creature must either have a specialized tool that explicitly detects the material the Concealed Trait is made of, or otherwise the inspecting Creature is able to freely touch and grope the Creature, as if frisking them.
-This protects the Trait from detection if neither of the above criteria are met.
-Activating the Trait makes it vulnerable to analysis, and Creatures who saw the Trait activated do not forget that you have it.
+    A Mutation with this property is not discernible at a glance.
+In order to discover a Concealed Mutation, a Creature must either have a specialized tool that explicitly detects the material the Concealed Mutation is made of, or otherwise the inspecting Creature is able to freely touch and grope the Creature, as if frisking them.
+This protects the Mutation from detection if neither of the above criteria are met.
+Activating the Mutation makes it vulnerable to analysis, and Creatures who saw the Mutation activated do not forget that you have it.

-    If one has multiple Traits, Concealment must be purchased for each seperate Trait.
-While the Trait is being activated/used, it loses the benefit of Concealment.
-Purchasing Concealment twice makes the Trait completely inperceivable by the naked eye.
-A DNA Analysis would need to be performed to determine the existence the of the Trait without otherwise having seen it being used.
+    If one has multiple Mutations, Concealment must be purchased for each seperate Mutation.
+While the Mutation is being activated/used, it loses the benefit of Concealment.
+Purchasing Concealment twice makes the Mutation completely inperceivable by the naked eye.
+A DNA Analysis would need to be performed to determine the existence the of the Mutation without otherwise having seen it being used.

-    The Cost of concealing a Crux is double unless the Trait is made of mostly Biomass.
+    The Cost of concealing a Crux is double unless the Mutation is made of mostly Biomass.

 ### EFFECT CHALLENGE (EC)
 #### COST: 1 Splice Points / 1 EC

-    In addition to the other primary effects of the Trait (i.e. Damage or Stress), you are able to assign the product of your Trait an Effect.
+    In addition to the other primary effects of the Mutation (i.e. Damage or Stress), you are able to assign the product of your Mutation an Effect.

     This Effect can be any Challenge your Character would normally be able to